 Liberalization of foreign trade

-According to the BRSA, at the end of 2018, 53 banks were operating in Turkey, including 32 deposit banks, six participation banks (Shariah-compliant banks) and two banks under the management of the TMSF.
-The share of deposits in total bank assets was 87%, while the shares of development and investment banks, and participation banks were 7% percent and 6%, respectively.
-After falling throughout most of 2019, total bank assets have started increasing and accelerated strongly in 2020, reaching 120% of GDP in June 2020.
+According to the Banking Regulation and Supervision Agency (BRSA), as of early 2023, 52 banks are operating in Türkiye, including 35 deposit banks.
+The share of deposits in total bank assets was 87%, while the shares of development and investment banks and participation banks were 7% and 6%, respectively.

 Banking system